carla-simulator/carla/Docs/start_quickstart.md

 The quick start installation uses a pre-packaged version of CARLA.
 The content is comprised in a boundle that can run automatically with no build installation needed.
 The API can be accesseded fully but advanced customization and development options are unavailable.
 The requirements are simpler than those for the build installation.

 * __Server side.__ A 4GB minimum GPU will be needed to run a highly realistic environment.
 A dedicated GPU is highly advised for machine learning.
 * __Client side.__ [Python](https://www.python.org/downloads/) is necessary to access the API via command line.
 Also, a good internet connection and two TCP ports (2000 and 2001 by default).
 * __System requirements.__ Any 64-bits OS should run CARLA.
 * __Other requirements.__  Two Python modules: [Pygame](https://www.pygame.org/download.shtml) to create graphics directly with Python, and [Numpy](https://pypi.org/project/numpy/) for great calculus.

-To install both modules using [pip](https://pip.pypa.io/en/stable/installing/), run the following commands:
+To install both modules using [pip](https://pip.pypa.io/en/stable/installing/), run the following commands.
 ```sh
  pip install --user pygame numpy
 ```